arukaen/movie-slackpy/readme.md

 <img align="right" src="http://i.imgur.com/Xk1qB3A.png" height="389" width="176">

-# movie-slackpy : Custom slash command for Slack
+# movie-slackpy : Custom command for Slack

 ## What is it?
 A script in Python that lets you easily share/lookup a movie in Slack.
+This is my first attempt at some python development so please excuse any noobness :)

 ## Setting up Slack
 1. Create a Slack [Incoming Webhook](https://my.slack.com/services/new/incoming-webhook/).
 Take note of the Webhook URL as that is important.
 The rest of the settings are not.